copenhas/funs/README.md

 * `'array'` - matches any `Array` object
 * `'regexp'` - matches any `Regex` object
 * `'regex'` - regexp alias
+* `'callback'` - matches a function but with special meaning.
+Only one allowed at most and if available will automatically be passed the error your function throws.
+Argument parser errors will still throw normally just as `path.exists(true, callback);` would in node.
 * `'any'` - matches any type

 #### Quantifiers